Lo-GR/NationalParksAPI/README.md

 * **CRUD Functionality**
 * **Database Retrieval/Storage**
 * **API Development**
+* **API Versioning**

 ---

 ## _Description_ 📃
-This project is a demo API intended to be used to practice front-end API usage for a message board application.
-This API contains a set of 30 test messages, each containing a Title, Body, Date, User, and an (optional) image URL to go with the message post.
-The application allows for creation of new posts, viewing of all posts, editing existing posts, and deleting posts, to emulate a real-world forum application.
-All posts are assigned a Group, which includes the ability to create new groups and view groups.
-See API use for further details.
+This project is a demo API.
+It includes full CRUD for Parks and State objects for displaying an API.
+All parks are assigned a State for a many to one relationship and includes the ability to pull all parks with states.
+See API Use for further details.

 ---